Rishika-28/assignment-5-Rishika-28/README.md

 - Visualize clusters and inspect data veracity issues (noise, outliers, overlapping labels)

 ## Notes
 1. The dataset (arff and xml files) have been uploaded in the data folder.
-The notebook contains how to download it from the source but if wished to proceed with the uploaded data, the step may be skipped.
+The notebook also contains information on how to download it from the source.
 2. t-SNE and Isomap can be computationally intensive for very large datasets.
 For this dataset size, typical execution times are manageable.

 ## Requirements